pankajr141/experiments/Reasoning/optimization/metaheuristic algorithms/README.md

 ## Human-Inspired Algorithms
 Inspired by human problem-solving behavior.
+* <b>Tabu Search (TS) </b> \
+Inspired by the concept of memory in human decision-making, TS starts by randomly generating an initial solution, then searches the neighbourhood of the solution by applying operators like swapping or reversing.
 * <b>Teaching-Learning-Based Optimization (TLBO) </b> \
 Models the teaching and learning process in a classroom.
 * <b>Cultural Algorithm </b> \